kalegd/DigitalBacon-UI/docs/Range.md

 # Range

-Range class represents a slider component for selecting a value within a specified range.
+Slider component for selecting a value within 0 and 1

 ## Constructor

-### `constructor(...styles: any[])`
+### `constructor(...styles: Object[])`

-Creates a new instance of the Range class.
+Creates a new instance of Range

-- `...styles`: Optional.
-Additional styles to apply to the range slider.
+- `...styles`: Any number of styles to apply to the component.
+Can be made up of either [Style](/docs/Style.md) objects or generic objects.
+In the case of generic objects they will each be used to instatiate a new Style object based on their parameters

-## Properties
+## New Properties

-- `value`: Gets or sets the current value of the range slider.
+- `value`: Current value of the range slider

-## Events

-- `onBlur`: Callback function for blur event.
+- `onBlur`: Callback function that is called when the slider is released
-- `onChange`: Callback function for change event.
+- `onChange`: Callback function that is called as the slider is moved

-## Methods

-None

-## Notes
+## Defaults

-- The range slider allows users to select a value within a specified range by dragging a scrubber.
-- The `value` property represents the current value of the range slider, ranging from 0 to 1.
-- The range slider can be styled using additional styles passed to the constructor.
+- `backgroundVisible`: true
+- `borderWidth`: 0.002
+- `color`: 0xffffff
+- `height`: 0.02
+- `width`: 0.4